harshitagupta30/git-guide-for-beginners/README.md

 ##Setting up a branch and working with it

-Now you're getting ready to start hacking, you'll want to switch off of the 'master' branch and onto a different branch for your new feature.
+Now you're getting ready to start hacking, you'll want to switch off of the `master` branch and onto a different branch for your _new feature_.
 It's **important** to do this because you can only have one **Pull Request per branch**, so if you want to submit more than one fix, you'll need to have multiple branches and which can be created like this:

-`git branch newfeature`
+`git branch <newfeature>`

 Then switch to it like this:

 `git checkout newfeature`

+Or to do this whole thing in one you can do like this:

+`git checkout -b <newfeature>`